The honest conversation

 Judgment on ambiguous transactions

-When a transaction doesn't fit neatly into a category — or when the right answer depends on your industry, entity structure, or prior-year decisions — AI guesses.
+When a transaction doesn’t fit neatly into a category — or when the right answer depends on your industry or entity structure — AI guesses.
 Sometimes well.
 Sometimes not.

 Continuity